giampiportatile/PREPARE-Challenge-Phase-3/README.md

 python src\mapie_confidence_intervals.py

-2) To compute and display shap values, prediction and 50% and 90% confidence intervals for a given subject, please execute
+2) To compute and display Shapley values, prediction and 50% and 90% confidence intervals for a given subject, please execute

 python src\shap_and_visualisation.py